vicwomg/pikaraoke/README.md

 These are my preferred ways to do it, but they might require either a USB keyboard or a computer with an SD Card reader.

 * _Completely Headless_: I can highly recommend this package: https://github.com/jasbur/RaspiWiFi .
-Install it according to the directions and it will detect when there is no network connecttion, and act as a Wifi AP allowing you to configure wifi from your smartphone (similar to Chromecast initial setup).
-As an added bonus, when it's in AP mode, you can actually connect directly to the pi access run PiKaraoke and it's existing library without internet or wifi!
-But you won't be able to download new songs, obviously.
+Install it according to the directions and it will detect when there is no network connection and act as a Wifi AP allowing you to configure the wifi connection from your smartphone, similar to a Chromecast initial setup.
+You can even wire up a button to GPIO18 and 3.3V to have a manual wifi reset button.
+This, along with auto-launch in rc.local makes PiKaraoke a standalone appliance!
 * _USB Keyboard_: plug in a USB keyboard to the pi.
 After it boots up, log in and run "sudo raspi-config" and configure wifi through the Network Options section.
 If the desktop UI is installed, you can also run "startx" and configure wifi from the Raspbian GUI.
 You can also manually edit /etc/wpa_supplicant/wpa_supplicant.conf as desribed below.
 * _SD Card Reader_: Remove the pi's SD card and open it on a computer with an SD card reader.
 It should mount as a disk drive.
 On the BOOT partition, add a plaintext file named "wpa_supplicant.conf" and put the following in it: